 At St Kew, we believe children learn best when they are healthy, safe and secure.
-Children's safety and welfare is paramount to us.
 We create a safe, secure and welcoming environment where children can enjoy learning and grow in confidence.
 We provide a curriculum that teaches children how to be safe, make choices and assess risks.
-We have stringent policies in place to safeguard children and daily procedures are in place to encourage children to operate in safe ways and to keep them safe.
+We have stringent policies in place to safeguard children and daily routines encourage children to keep themselves safe.
 We promote the good health of the children in our care in numerous ways, including the provision of nutritious food, following set procedures when children become ill or have an accident.